Why Do I Need Probiotics?

+Probiotics fill our gut.
 Our intestines are about 15 feet or the surface of about the size of a tennis court (2,700 square feet).
-The gut can rebuild itself every 7-14 days and is approximately 80% of our immune system so caring for it is life or death.
+In fact, the gut can rebuild itself every 7-14 days and is approximately 80% of our immune system so caring for it is life or death.

 We have up to 10X more bacteria than we do human cells and contain 2-5 pounds of crucial, live bacteria!